phawitpp/SuperLandmine/README.md

 Add more power to landmine

 * Enemy can trigger the landmine !!!
+* Landmine can spawn outside !!!
 * Landmine is spawn more oftenly !!
 * Landmine idle sound is disabled !!
 * Landmine damage and kill range is increase !!
-* Landmine has a chance to spawn outside !!

-You can config the number of landmine to be spawned in config/Superlandmine.cfg
+You can config the features in config/Superlandmine.cfg
+- Set the min/max amount of the landmine to be spawn
+- Enable/Disable -> Landmine sound, Outside Spawning, Enemy trigger

 ## Installation
 ** Require BepInEx installed first